slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Refactoring Brackets to Support Split View with Multiple Documents requires quite a bit of hacking on the plumbing but there are only a few places that need to be heavily refactored to do so.
 To break this work up in to smaller pieces, an accompanying document [SplitView Architecture Tasking](SplitView-Architecture-Tasking) has been created.

 # Proposed Implementation
 This proposal calls for anything that wants to show a view in the "Editor Workspace Area" must be a registered View Provider.
 There are other ways to get views into this area but deserialization requires a method for views to be reconstructed at startup and this is done through a Registered View Provider.
 Registered View Providers expose methods to create a view for a given URI.
-A ViewFactory will be responsible for maintaining the View Provider registry and invoke its `createView` method when a View Provider indicates that it can create a viewer for a URI.
+A ViewFactory will be responsible for maintaining the View Provider registry and invoke the Registered View Provider's `createView` method when a Registered View Provider indicates that it can create a viewer for a given URI.

-Initially there will be 2 Registered View Providers: an Image View Provider and a Document Editor provider.  `EditorManager` will be the registered the view provider for creating all document views.
+Initially there will be 2 Registered View Providers: an Image View Provider and a Document Editor provider.  `EditorManager` will be the registered  view provider for creating all document editors.

 Workingset management moves from `DocumentManager` to `MainViewManager` -- although some legacy APIs, Events, Functions, Commands, etc..., will remain for some time to maintain backwards compatibility.
 The concept of Workingset is going away and all Workingset APIs are going to be renamed `PaneViewList` and `WorkingSetView` becomes `PaneViewListView`.